Leomelonseeds/MissileWars/README.md

 * Berserker fireballs now have greater explosion power to counter Architect shieldstacking
 * Each deck has a different weapon item (Golden Sword, Crossbow, Bow, Pickaxe) to improve variety and make sure decks are balanced
 * Most Rocket Riders missiles were nerfed in terms of TNT

+## Roadmap
+Why stop here?
+Missile Wars is in active development.
+Here are the features I have planned out:
+* Each deck will have different abilities and passives
+* Each deck will contain upgradable gear enchantments, utilities, missiles, abilities, and passives.
+Upgrades will cost skill points, of which there is a limited amount per build.
+You will be able to create up to 3 presets per deck for different builds, depending on your playstyle.
+If you've played Mineplex champions before, that's the inspiration.
+* New gamemode: Capture the Flag
+* New gamemode: Domination
+* Private games with custom settings (creatable by DIVINE rank players only)
+* Achievements, many new cosmetics, QOL improvements